 The Ambulatory and Production Medicine Clinic provides routine and emergency veterinary service on farms within 25 to 30 miles of Ithaca, New York.
 For emergencies call 607-253-3140.

-Cornell's Janet L. Swanson Wildlife Health Program provides in-hospital medical and surgical care to sick and injured native wild animals and many exotic animal species.
+Cornell's Janet L. Swanson Wildlife Health Center provides in-hospital medical and surgical care to sick and injured native wild animals.